JuliaInterop/MATLAB.jl/README.md

 ## MATLAB

-The `MATLAB.jl` package provides an interface for using [MATLAB™](http://www.mathworks.com/products/matlab/) from [Julia](http://julialang.org).
+The `MATLAB.jl` package provides an interface for using [MATLAB™](http://www.mathworks.com/products/matlab/) from [Julia](http://julialang.org) using the MATLAB C api.
 In other words, this package allows users to call MATLAB functions within Julia, thus making it easy to interoperate with MATLAB from the Julia language.

 You cannot use `MATLAB.jl` without having purchased and installed a copy of MATLAB™ from [MathWorks](http://www.mathworks.com/).
 This package is available free of charge and in no way replaces or alters any functionality of MathWorks's MATLAB product.